python4astronomers/python4astronomers/source/installation/macosx.rst

     i686-apple-darwin10-gcc-4.2.1: no input files

-If you get ``gcc: command not found`` then you need to install the developer tools.
-If you already have the developer tools installed, you can proceed to the next section.
+If you get ``gcc: command not found`` then you need to install the developer tools. **If you already have the developer tools installed, you can proceed to the next section**.

 There are several ways to install XCode: